Zizap/Pagination-In-The-App/README.md

-# Example Project Rewritten with Paging3 Library
+# Example Project Revamped for Paging3 Library
 This repository is created to demonstrate the process of rewriting a multi-module Kotlin project to use the Paging3 library for data pagination.
 The project implements clean architecture and the MVVM pattern.

 ## Goal